gakkgakk/setup-and-resources/readme.md

 # Div Setup Help

-This repository is mostly meant for use for help and suggestions with development for travbula projects.
-It contains mostly tutorials about setting up stuff and tool/software-suggestions.
+Computer setup suggestions for travbula projects.
+Tutorials about setting up stuff and tool/software-suggestions.

+Also resources for stuff like web development.

+Have a nice day.